Hastings: Religious buildings

+Healthcare

+During the 19th and 20th centuries, healthcare was provided by institutions including the Royal East Sussex Hospital, Hastings, St Leonards and East Sussex Hospital, the Buchanan Hospital and St Helen's Hospital.
+In 1993, hospital provision was centralised into the Conquest Hospital.

 Sport

-Every year the Hastings Half Marathon is held in the town although due to Covid-19 restrictions there was no half marathon that took place in 2020 or 2021.
+The annual Hastings Half Marathon is held in the town (no half marathon took place in 2020 or 2021).
 The 13.1 mi (21.1 km) race first took place in 1984 and attracts entrants from all over the country, taking runners on a route encircling the town, starting and finishing by the West Marina Gardens in St Leonards.

-Hastings United is the town's most senior football team, playing in the Premier Division of the Isthmian League.
+Hastings United F.C. is the town's oldest football team, playing in the Premier Division of the Isthmian League.
 It was founded in 1894 and plays its home games at The Pilot Field, which ground used to be home to two other senior clubs; St Leonards and the original Hastings United which folded in 1985.
 There are football clubs in Hastings that compete in the East Sussex League, such as Hollington United, St Leonards Social and Rock-a-Nore, playing at local parks and recreation grounds about the town.
 United attracted sports media headlines, when in 2013 they made it to the third round of the FA Cup for the first time in their history, being the lowest ranked team left in the contest before going out – losing 4–1 to Middlesbrough.

 The Central Recreation Ground was one of England's oldest, most scenic and most famous cricket grounds.
 The first match was played there in 1864 and the last in 1989, after which the site was redeveloped into a shopping centre which opened in 1996.
 It was particularly popular with touring Australian sides who played 18 matches there.
 Hastings Priory is the town's largest cricket club, having 4 teams playing competitive, as well as a large junior section.
-The club's home is at Horntye Park, though it also makes use of the facilities at Ark Alexander Academy.
+The club's home is at Horntye Park, though it also makes use of the facilities at Ark Alexandra Academy.

-ARK Alexander Academy sees clubs using the school as their base, such as Hastings & Bexhill Rugby Football Club, Hastings Athletic Club and Hastings Priory Cricket Club 3rd and 4th teams.
+ARK Alexandra Academy sees clubs using the school as their base, such as Hastings & Bexhill Rugby Football Club, Hastings Athletic Club and Hastings Priory Cricket Club 3rd and 4th teams.